-PE: Creative- Link Movements Warm Up: Ball Tricks 1 In And Out Walk slowly in and out of the spots avoiding each other.
-2 Copy It When the teacher stops in an athletic stance, stop and copy as quickly as you can.
-3 Speed It Up Same again, but walk faster by gradually increasing your speed.
-4 Move It On a call of "Move it", change the way you're moving, for example, jump/hop/skip/march.
-5 Change It On a call of "Change it", change your direction of travel, for example, backwards/sideways/diagonally.

-Ball Skills
+grabber).

+- How will you join your two pieces of fabric? - Why are you choosing this technique?

+Little Red Riding Hood storybook (optional - see Attention

+Link: Little Red Riding Hood -Gigglebox on VideoLink (optional

+- see Attention grabber) - this
-Around It On a call of "Around it", travel around a spot.

-Roll a large ball to your partner or against a wal

-With right and left hand against a wall or with a partner (3 to 5 metre distance)

-- 1. I can roll a large ball and collect the rebound - I can roll a small ball and collect the rebound. - I can throw a large ball and catch the rebound with 2 hands.

-Throw a small ball and catch it after one bounce

-With right and left hand, against a wall or with a partner (3 - 5 metre distance):

-- 1. I can throw a tennis ball and catch it with the same hand after 1 bounce. - 2.
-I can throw a tennis ball and catch it with the same hand without a bounce.

-- 3. I can throw a tennis ball and catch it with the other hand after 1 bounce. - 4.
-I can throw a tennis ball and catch it with the other hand without a bounce. - 5.
-I can strike a large, soft ball along the ground with my hand 5 times in a rally.

-Big Top Time

-Create 4 corners each with different equipment, for example: scarves, bean bags, balloons, balls.
+On a call of "Change it", change your direction of travel, for example, backwards/sideways/diagonally.
+6 Around It On a call of "Around it", travel around a spot.
+Ball Skills Roll a large ball to your partner or against a wall With right and left hand against a wall or with a partner (3 to 5 metre distance): I can roll a large ball and collect the rebound.
+2. I can roll a small ball and collect the rebound.
+3. I can throw a large ball and catch the rebound with 2 hands.
+Throw a small ball and catch it after one bounce With right and left hand, against a wall or with a partner (3 - 5 metre distance): With right and left hand, against a wan of with a partitle (5 3 metre distance).
+1. I can throw a tennis ball and catch it with the same hand after 1 bounce.
+2. I can throw a tennis ball and catch it with the same hand without a bounce.
+3. I can throw a tennis ball and catch it with the other hand after 1 bounce.
+4. I can throw a tennis ball and catch it with the other hand without a bounce.
+5. I can strike a large, soft ball along the ground with my hand 5 times in a rally.
+Big Top Time Create 4 corners each with different equipment, for example: scarves, bean bags, balloons, balls.
 Children split into 4 groups and try handling the different equipment, keeping it in the air and maybe even juggling.

-When you call "Big Top Time", children go into the middle and follow instructions which might be:

-- Practise bouncing or rolling a ball in time to the song. - Place lots of balls on top of a parachute.
+When you call "Big Top Time", children go into the middle and follow instructions which might be: Proctice beganing or valling a ball in time to the same Practise bouncing or rolling a ball in time to the song.
+Place lots of balls on top of a parachute.
 One group shake them off and the other catch, collect and throw them back on.